maykinmedia/django-log-outgoing-requests/README.rst

 |python-versions| |django-versions| |pypi-version|

-Log and save outgoing requests made by `requests`_ library
+Log and save outgoing requests
+The current library logs only the requests made by the `requests`_ library

 .. contents::